 As we are at home more our energy bills have increased, but how much do you know about the energy in your home and could you be saving money on your energy bills?

 We are dedicated to helping you gain the knowledge needed to manage your money better and maybe gain a few extra money saving tips you were not aware of.
 Managing your money may not seem fun but it could mean that you have more money to do more fun things.
-The Money Charity provides useful money management tips and ways to save and increase your money.
+The Money Charity and Blackbullion provide useful money management tips and ways to save and increase your money.
 Check out their Student Money Manual for useful information, advice, support and tools for managing your money...

 Money Management Sessions are offered by the Student Money Advice Team if you would like to book one please contact us for an appointment.

 A student job can be a useful way to avoid debt, gain valuable work experience and help you achieve a nicer lifestyle.
 If you’re looking to reduce your expenditure whilst increasing your income, the Careers and Employability Service can offer advice on a range of part-time work available.
 It’s important to get the balance right, which is why we recommend no more than 12-16 hours a week of work alongside your studies.